 SHOP TRS LLC ("SHOP TRS") is our wholly-owned taxable REIT subsidiary that is the sole member for two of our real estate properties that no longer have a lease with an unrelated tenant.
-Each of these properties are leased to an affiliated subsidiary (see Note 3 under Pennington Gardens Operations LLC ("Pennington Gardens") and Sundial Operations LLC ("Sundial"), collectively, the "Operated Properties") and the operations are consolidated in our financial statements.
+Each of these properties are leased to an affiliated subsidiary (see Note 3 under Pennington Gardens Operations LLC ("Pennington Gardens") and Sundial Operations LLC ("Sundial"), collectively, the "Operated Properties") which are operated directly and earn resident fees and service revenue and the operations are consolidated in our financial statements.